Skip to content

 Terminal window

-trueppm-scheduler schedule --input project.json
+trueppm-scheduler schedule project.json

-trueppm-scheduler schedule --input project.json --json
+trueppm-scheduler schedule project.json --json

 Add optimistic_duration, most_likely_duration, and pessimistic_duration to any task you want sampled stochastically.
 Tasks without these fields use their deterministic duration on every run.